 However, if the budget is sufficient and you already have a team with the necessary project development skills, outstaffing would be the better choice.
 This model allows you to have better control over the work process and collaborate more closely with the hired specialists.

-Outsourcing Agency vs Outstaffing Services: Which to Choose?
+Outsourcing vs Outstaffing Services: Which to Choose?

-The choice between these two models depends on various factors related to the specifics of the projects and your business.
+When comparing outstaffing vs outsourcing, pay attention to factors related to the specifics of the projects and your business.
 We have created a table to help you determine which option is best suited for your needs.

 Factors | Outsourcing | Outstaffing |